Skip to content

 kubectl create namespace upgrade-test

 Next, deploy a test workload configured with strict security contexts.
-We will use this pod to verify that security settings (like runAsNonRoot and readOnlyRootFilesystem) remain intact and are enforced after an upgrade.
+This pod lets you verify that settings such as runAsNonRoot and readOnlyRootFilesystem remain present and visible after an upgrade or simulated validation pass.

 Terminal window